Top 5 Natural Products To Pack!

 While saying I am a super health guru would be completely false, I am very conscious of the type of foods I eat, fitness goals, and the products I use.
+With traveling, it’s important to actively (and not passively) stay healthy, clean, and safe.
+In order to do this, it’s suggested to use natural products to pack when traveling in order to remedy any issues you may encounter.
 When traveling, the luxury of individual items can be too large to carry on or may not meet TSA standards.
 Because of my limitation, I try to pack wholesome, healthy products that can be utilized for some uses and easy to carry.
-Consider bringing along these top 5 essential items products!

 1) Dr. Bronner’s Castille Soap: This stuff is AMAZING!
 The packaging alone says there are 18 uses for the product.
 With the 2 oz, it is small enough to carry-on in your toiletry bag, but packs a huge punch!
 With 2-4 drops, you can use the castile soap to shower, as a laundry detergent, and even as toothpaste!

 2) Raw Shea Butter: This stuff is something like the Holy Grail.
 Shea butter has been used for hundreds of years to treat eczema and other skin conditions.
 When I travel, I use shea butter as a natural sunscreen, lip protectant, and to treat minor scratches, blemishes, and dark spots!
 Make sure to get raw shea butter and not any type of additives like petroleum.